Azavar/Azavar.Tools.XmlDocToMd/Azavar.Tools.XmlDocToMd/Model/Classes.md

 <a name="P:Azavar.Tools.XmlDocToMd.Model.XmlDocumentationModel.Members"></a>
 ##### Members

-  Gets a dictionary of all  [Member](https://github.com/Azavar/Azavar.Tools.XmlDocToMd/blob/master/Azavar.Tools.XmlDocToMd/Model/README.md#T:Azavar.Tools.XmlDocToMd.Model.Member)  instances within the model where the key is the member ID and he value is the object reference.
+  Gets a dictionary of all  [Member](https://github.com/Azavar/Azavar.Tools.XmlDocToMd/blob/master/Azavar.Tools.XmlDocToMd/Model/Classes.md#T:Azavar.Tools.XmlDocToMd.Model.Member)  instances within the model where the key is the member ID and he value is the object reference.

+<a name="T:Azavar.Tools.XmlDocToMd.Model.XmlDocumentationModel_Methods"></a>
 #### Methods

 <a name="M:Azavar.Tools.XmlDocToMd.Model.XmlDocumentationModel._ctor(System.String)"></a>